Tennessee Valley Authority

 2. Attached resume and cover letter

 The internship program in the TVA Office of Inspector General offers students an opportunity to work with auditors, investigators, and other professionals in diverse subject areas.
 You will gain relevant work experience and a context for your classroom learning.
-The program is structured to meet any internship requirements included in university curricula.
+The program is structured to be flexible to meet many internship requirements included in university curricula.

-1. Currently enrolled as a full-time student in a 4-year college/university accredited by the U.S. Department of Education.
+1. Currently enrolled as a full-time student in a bachelor's or graduate program accredited by the U.S. Department of Education.

-2. Must be junior year or higher majoring in a field related to the career focus of the internship.
+3. Majoring in a field related to the career focus of the internship.
+Due to the variety of our work, many degrees are considered.

-4. Effective oral and written communication skills with a working knowledge of Microsoft Excel, Word, and PowerPoint software.
+4. Effective verbal and written communication skills with a working knowledge of Microsoft Excel, Word, and PowerPoint software.

 5. Must be at least 18 years old and of no relation to an officer of TVA (VP or above).